-After many attempts to get this Crockpot Hawaiian Chicken just right, I am finally so happy with how it turned out!
+After many attempts to get this Crockpot Chicken Teriyaki Pineapple bowl just right, I am finally so happy with how it turned out!

 If you have been ignoring your slow cooker, this is the recipe to dust off the cob webs and give a try.
 It is easy, delicious, and can be used so many different ways.